nirtamir2/talks/2025-06-25/src/slides.md

 React-three/rapier brings realistic physics to your 3D scenes.
 Wrap objects in RigidBody components and they become physical objects.
 They'll fall, collide, bounce - all automatically.

+[click]

 The colliders property tells Rapier the shape for collision detection.
 'cuboid' for boxes, 'ball' for spheres, 'trimesh' for complex meshes.
 The debug mode shows the collision shapes - turn it off for production.
 Watch what happens when these objects fall and hit the ground.

--->
+[click]
+Now if we change the Sphere collider to from ball to cuboid the physics engine will treat it like a cube.
+(DEMO) -->

 ---